cevans87/atools/README.md

     If 'size' is provided, memoize will only retain up to 'size' return values.

     If 'expire' is provided, memoize will only retain return values for up to 'expire' duration.

+    If 'gen_key' is provided, memoize will use the function to calculate the memoize hash key.

     Examples: